Infertility causes and treatment

 What causes infertility?

 It might seem like the stars have to be perfectly aligned in order to have a baby.
 In some ways, that’s true.
-Even in a perfectly healthy young woman, the odds of conceiving in any given month are only 20-25%.2 Infertility issues can stem from a male factor, female factor, or both.
+Even in a perfectly healthy young woman, the odds of conceiving in any given month are only 20 to 25%.2 Infertility is defined by being unable to get pregnant after 12 months or more of regular unprotected sex.1 Infertility issues can stem from a male factor, female factor or both.
 In some cases, no cause is determined (also known as unexplained infertility).
-About one in 5 couples experience unexplained infertility.3
+About 1 in 5 couples experience unexplained infertility.3

 Common causes of female infertility